MikeyPPPPPPPP/Fuzzy/README.md

 ## Worflow intigration

-Two options made tool chaining are the color and json output option.
+Two options assist tool chaining, the color and json output option.
 These options make it easier to parse they output by adding ansi color codes or outputing to a common format.
 By default their is no color added makingit ideal for worflow intigration.
 ```
 -C Colored text
 -j output to a json file